 Mini stretched the length of its Cooper by 9.4 inches to make the Cooper Clubman.
-The extra length benefits legroom for the Clubman's two rear passengers and cargo room behind the backseat is larger.
+The extra length creates more legroom for the Clubman's two rear passengers, and cargo room behind the backseat is larger.
 There's a pair of split-opening rear doors that swing out to either side, rather than the regular Cooper's conventional hatchback.
 There's also a rear-hinged access door on the passenger side.

 Differences between the regular Cooper and the Cooper Clubman are most apparent in back, where the Clubman's rear-quarter pillars are painted in contrasting black or silver.
 It matches the rear bumper and, if desired, the roof.
 The swing-out doors necessitate a split rear window, and each portion gets its own wiper.

-The wheelbase is 3.2 inches longer, which Mini says helps the Clubman keep its wheels near the bumpers to improve handling.
-The Clubman has more than 40 possible color combinations, as well as options like checkered side mirrors and a Union Jack roof.
+The wheelbase is 3.2 inches longer, which helps the Clubman keep its wheels near the bumpers to improve handling, Mini says.
+The Clubman has many color combinations, as well as options like checkered side mirrors and a Union Jack roof.

 - Available 15-, 16- or 17-inch wheels